dsypien/would-your-rather/README.md

 [![Edit would-you-rather](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/embed/strange-oskar-36rc9?fontsize=14&hidenavigation=1&theme=dark)

 # Would You Rather
-Would you rather is a fun game where the user has to chose between two scenarios.
-Once the user has answered the question, they can see the polling results.
+Would you rather is a fun game where the user is posed a question with two conflicting scenarios.
+The user can answer the question and see how their friends answered in the polling results.
 This is the final project in the React Nanodegree course I took with Udacity.

 In this project I utilized React and Redux to build a web app that allows a user to play a "Would Your Rather" game.